cosmic-api/cosmic.py/docs/source/tutorial.rst

 Step 0: Blank API
 -----------------

-Before we get into the features, let's create a blank API, to see how an API is served and consumed.
+Before we get into the features, let's create a blank API to see how an API is served and consumed.
 Here it is::

     from cosmic.api import API